Autonomic dysreflexia (AD) is a dangerous rise in blood pressure in people with spinal cord injuries.

 AD can be serious.
 If it is not treated right away, it can lead to seizures, stroke, and death.
 Treatment is aimed at finding and eliminating the problem that started the reaction.

 AD can be caused by anything that would have been painful or physically uncomfortable before your spinal cord injury.
-The most common cause of AD is an overfull bladder.
-Your bladder may become overfull due to a blockage in your catheter, infection ( cystitis), spasms, or stones.
+The pain stimulation most often associated with AD is an overfull bladder.
+A blockage in your catheter, an infection, bladder spasms, or stones can all create pain stimulation.

-AD occurs in people who have spinal cord injuries at the level of T6 and above (high in your back).
+AD occurs more often in people who have spinal cord injuries at the level of T6 and above (upper back).
 It is also more common in people with recent spinal cord injuries.

 Copyright © Nucleus Medical Media, Inc.